gflohr/Parse-Kayak/lib/Parse/Kalex.md

 [Start Conditions](#start-conditions) below for more information on start conditions.

-The same restrictions on possible names apply as for [Name Definitions](#name-definitions) above.
+The same restrictions for possible names apply as for [Name Definitions](#name-definitions) above.

 You can place comments after start conditions.